thesunfei/vaxue/readme.md

-data.send(200).then(res=>{console.log(res)}).catch(e=>{console.log(e)})//"send" method returns a promise object,which equals to the promise returned by vaxue.ajax() data.retry().then(res=>{console.log(res)}).catch(e=>{console.log(e)});//"retry" method will re-execute the previous opration invoked by "send" method,the used parameter is also applied. data.retry(300)//you can also use the "extra" parameter for this method.
+data.send(200).then(res=>{console.log(res)}).catch(e=>{console.log(e)})//"send" method returns a promise object,which equals to the promise returned by vaxue.ajax() data.retry().then(res=>{console.log(res)}).catch(e=>{console.log(e)});//"retry" method will re-execute the previous opration invoked by "send" method,the used parameter is also applied. data.retry(300)//you can also use the "extra" parameter for this method. console.log(data.xhr);//you can get the original XMLHttpRequest with the xhr property
 ```

 Using with Vue.js